compwron/compwron.github.io/_posts/2015-04-14-talking-about-talking.md

 layout: post
 title: "Talking About Talking"
 tags:
- -
+ - conf
 ---

 I went to a [talk about talking](https://www.eventbrite.com/e/writespeakcode-conference-talk-proposals-twitter-hq-tickets-16166042067) by [@wscsf](https://twitter.com/wscsf) where [@caitie](https://twitter.com/Caitie) spoke about speaking.
 Twitter hosted.
 Their lobby is not the most meetup-friendly place, but I do like their elevators.
 There was also another meetup about [automated testing in java](http://www.meetup.com/sfjava/events/220862630/) being hosted at the same time, although of course the office was more than big enough for all.
 (We never even saw them once we got upstairs.)

 ~20+ people attended- some coming late, some leaving early.

 There were three impromptu lightning talks before the main talk:

 - ruby examples from my github
 - "Hero" programmers (with lego slides!)
     - "I am a responsibility sponge"
     - "You get bitten by a radioactive spider and now theres a repo you have to take care of or people will be mad at you"